obiwanjacobi/Zsharp/docs/compiler/extensions.md

 ## Decorator Functions

-> Are decorators only 'used' at compile time?
+> Are decorators only 'used' at compile time? => No

 Decorators are functions.
 For each type of Decorator a specific function with the same (decorator) name is created.
 If a decorator function is not found, it cannot be applied for that scenario.